-In response to President Trump’s import taxes on steel and aluminium, the European Union enforces a new tax on the import of US-made boats beginning July 1st 2018.
+In response to President Trump’s import taxes on steel and aluminum, the European Union enforces a new tax on the import of US-made boats beginning July 1st, 2018.

 That means that US-built boats, yachts and Superyachts like Sea Ray, Carver, Marquis, Chris-Craft, Cobalt, MasterCraft, Regal, Chaparral, Monterey, Formula, FourWinns, Cruisers Yachts, Trojan, Bayliner, Larson, Hargrave, Burger, Hatteras, Westport, Christensen, Palmer Johnson, Trinity … in short, all the vessels sourced from the United States are going to have to pay an import tax when brought and sold in the EU.
 This will necessarily carry a significant sales price increase…

 Do not forget, these are political decisions, and in politics, everything can change quickly … so it’s important to stay closely informed.

 The yachting industry is thus, directly affected by this new tax and this very recent news could significantly change the yachting industry’s trade.
 Let’s recap:

 It all began with the ‘commercial war’ launched by Donald Trump regarding the tax on European aluminum and steel.
 The European Union responded with the introduction of taxes on products from the United States since June 22nd 2018.